New England - Small Towns Perfect for Hallmark Movies

 destination but not in an obnoxious and touristy way.
 No matter how

-many visitors come here, Putnam will always seems like a small town at
+many visitors come here, Putnam will always seem like a small town at

 heart.
 It's easily walkable and appealing: the Antiques Marketplace

 features 20,000 sq. ft of antiques shopping with more than 100

 independent dealers offering up to 300 spaces of virtually every